FCanfran/ATM-DP/README.md

 The repository also contains a synthetic bank graph database generator, which includes a customizable synthetic transaction stream generator.
 Full detail description is given in the master's thesis document `report.pdf`.

+## Contents

 The contents of this repository are:

 - `gdb`: graph database generator.
 It contains a synthetic bank dataset generation tool based on the [Wisabi Bank Dataset](https://www.kaggle.com/datasets/obinnaiheanachor/wisabi-bank-dataset?resource=download), a Golang population module for the creation of the corresponding Neo4j database.
 It also contains a parametrizable synthetic transaction generator based on the created bank dataset.
+More details of this tool are given inside this directory.

 - `auxiliary-tests`: Some auxiliary tests of the project.